alejandra-gonzalez/InventoryApp/README.md

 - [x] Single method that uses a Cursor from the database to perform a query on the table to retrieve at least one column of data
 - [x] Said method should close the Cursor after reading from it

+# Stage 2 Check List

+- [ ] The following features: Add Inventory, View Product Details, Edit Product Details, List of All Inventory
+- [ ] Use of Navigation Drawer, View Pager, Up/Back Navigation, or Intents to navigate between activities or fragments

+- [ ] Main Activity contains List of All Inventory
+- [ ] List item contains product name, price, quantity, sale button to reduce product quantity by one

+- [ ] Product Details layout displays product name, price, quanitity, supplier name, and supplier phone number stored in database
+- [ ] Product Details layout contains buttons to increase and decrease available quantity
+- [ ] Product Details layout contains button to order from supplier.
+This button should have an intent to a phone app to dial the supplier phone number from the database

+- [ ] Empty view should be a TextView with instructions on how to add items to the database
+- [ ] Add Product Button

+- [ ] Data validation to make sure no null (or invalid) values are accepted while adding or updating inventory